-The purpose of this notice is to furnish you with certain information regarding our Employee health benefit plan as required by The Employee Retirement Income Security Act of 1974.
-If this notice fails to answer you questions regarding any aspect of this plan, please contact the Plan Administrator named below.
+The purpose of this notice is to furnish you with certain information regarding this plan as required by the Employee Retirement Income Security Act of 1974.
+If this notice fails to answer your questions regarding any aspect of this plan, please contact the Plan Administrator named below.
 This person will help you understand fully your rights and obligations under the plan.